 All checks that include Seattle University on the "Payee" line must be applied to the student's account.
 If the Student Financial Services Office receives a check with only the student's name on the "Payee" line, a notification will be sent to the student's SU email address asking them to come to the office.
 The student will have the option of endorsing the check to their student account or taking it to cover other costs.

 If processing a check creates a credit balance on the student's account, that balance will be refunded to the student.
 For more information, see "Credit Balance Refunds."

 The student is responsible for ensuring that grant, scholarship or loan funds have been received at Seattle University in time to meet the payment due date for the current quarter.

 Checks from scholarship donors can be sent directly to the Student Financial Services Office.
-Donors should be reminded to make their checks payable to "Seattle University" and to include the student's name and SU ID Number on the memo line.
+Donors should be reminded to make their checks payable to "Seattle University" and to include the student's name and Seattle U ID on the memo line.
 Checks should be mailed to:

 Student Financial Services

 901 12th Avenue